osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ```

 Notes:
-- The service uses `podman-compose up -d` at boot and `podman-compose down` on stop.
+- The service uses `podman run --systemd=always` to enable proper systemd operation inside the container
+- The compose file is kept for reference but not used by the systemd units
-- If you keep your compose files elsewhere, pass that directory as the first argument to the installer.
+- If you need to update container configuration, edit the systemd unit file directly: `/etc/systemd/system/perfsonar-testpoint.service`
-- To update the compose files, edit `/opt/perfsonar-tp/docker-compose.yml` and run `systemctl restart perfsonar-testpoint.service`.
+- After editing the unit file, reload and restart: `systemctl daemon-reload && systemctl restart perfsonar-testpoint.service`

 ---